Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - To implement a review section so users can know what to look out for before purchasing it based on past experiences.
 - To implement a blog section for potential fitness influencers and socail media figures to offer their insight in to the site.
 - To implement form validations from the backend.
-- To add a confirmation modal when user wants delets an item from their bag.
+- To add a confirmation modal when user wants delete an item from their bag.

 <br>